 Bad Times Are the Best Time to Promote a Business

 The tendency in tough times is to shut off marketing.
-But bad times actually are the best time to promote a business, says Grace W. Ueng, founder and CEO of Cary-based Savvy Marketing Group.
+But bad times actually are the best time to promote a business, says Grace W. Ueng, founder and CEO of Savvy Marketing Group, headquartered in Research Triangle Park.